jbeaven/sap-api-docs/m-files.md

 *   for parameter i_id:
 *   a simple ABAP primitive of type /BLCK/MFI_INT data gvi_id type /BLCK/MFI_INT.
 *   for parameter i_include:
 *   a simple ABAP primitive of type /BLCK/MFI_STRING data gvs_include type /BLCK/MFI_STRING.
-*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_EXTENDEDOBJEC2 data gr_http200 type /BLCK/MFI_EXTENDEDOBJEC2.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_EXTENDEDOBJEC2 data gr_http200 type /BLCK/MFI_EXTENDEDOBJEC2.

 *** set data according to requirements of the API call